 The Gesu Preschool program provides a nurturing, faith based environment using developmentally appropriate activities and materials.
 A center based curriculum supports the discovery and construction of knowledge through exploration and experimentation.
 Multisensory activities enhance growth in all developmental domains, encourage natural curiosity and seek to foster a joy of learning.
 Our curriculum is based on the Ohio Department of Education state standards in the content areas of English/Language Arts, Mathematics, Social Studies and Science.
 We welcome the opportunity to support and partner with our families.
 We also offer Parent/Teacher conferences twice a year in November and March.
 Communication between home and school is ongoing through daily contact at arrival and dismissal, weekly classroom updates, and monthly calendars.
 Parents are encouraged to volunteer in our classrooms.

-Weekly Schedule Options for Kindergarten
+Weekly Schedule Options for Preschool

 Three Year Olds